leeluolee/stateman/docs/API.md

 __Arguments__

 - stateName [String]: the state's name , like `contact.detail`
-- config [Function|Object]: if config is not specified, the state defined by stateName will be return, whereus, wiill
+- config [Function|Object]: if config is not specified, the state defined by stateName will be return
 	* config.url:  default url is the lastName: like `detail` in `contact.detail`
       ```js